-6.1 The Society Administrative Committee shall consist of 15 elected voting members-at-large, five of whom shall be elected for three-year terms each year from the Society membership in good standing: plus the Society President, Society Vice President, Society Secretary, and Society Treasurer; the immediate past Society President and predecessor; all standing or ad hoc Society technical, advisory, or coordinating committee chairpersons; Society liaison representatives; and Society publication editors, as ex-officio members (unless already elected members-at-large).
+6.1 The Society Administrative Committee shall consist of 15 elected members-at-large, five of whom shall be elected for three-year terms each year from the Society membership in good standing: plus the Society President, Society Vice President, Society Secretary, Society Treasurer, and the immediate past Society President.

 6.2 Society Administrative Committee members-at-large may be reelected to one full term after serving one full term.
-Only two consecutive terms are permitted, but eligibility for reelection is restored after a one-year lapse in service.
+Only two consecutive terms are permitted.

 6.3 All Society Administrative Committee members, including ex-officio members, shall have voting privileges.

-6.4 At its last meeting of even-numbered years, the Society Administrative Committee shall elect a Society President and Society Vice President from a list of eligible candidates consisting of current Society Administrative Committee members-at-large, past Society Administrative Committee members-at-large, and past Society officers.
-The elected Society President and Society Vice President will serve a two-year term, beginning January 1 of the year following their election.
-The Society President and Society Vice President are permitted to serve two consecutive two-year terms, and may be reelected after a two-year lapse in service.
+6.5 At its last meeting of even-numbered years, the Society Administrative Committee shall elect a Society President and Society Vice President from a list of eligible candidates consisting of current Society Administrative Committee members-at-large, past Society Administrative Committee members-at-large, and past Society officers.
+The elected Society President and Society Vice President shall serve a two-year term, beginning January 1 of the year following their election.
+The Society President and Society Vice President may serve two consecutive two-year terms

-6.5 By January 1 of the year following an election, from all Society members in good standing, the Society President shall appoint a Society Secretary, a Society Treasurer, and all Society standing or ad hoc committee chairpersons and members, each of whom are appointed for the current term of the Society President who appointed them.
-There are no term limits for those serving as Society Secretary, Society Treasurer, Society committee chairperson or Society committee member.
+6.6 By January 1 of the year following an election, from all Society members in good standing, the Society President shall appoint a Society Secretary, a Society Treasurer, and all Society standing or ad hoc committee chairpersons and members, each of whom are appointed for the current term of the Society President who appointed them.

-6.8 Quorum.
-A majority of the voting members of the Administrative Committee or any committee thereof shall constitute a quorum.
-(Ref: IEEE Bylaw I-300.5)
+6.9 Quorum.
+A majority of the voting members of the Society Administrative Committee or any committee thereof shall constitute a quorum.
+(Ref: IEEE Bylaws)

-7.3 At least two-thirds of the voting members of the N&A Committee shall be elected or appointed by the Administrative Committee.
+7.4 At least two-thirds of the voting members of the N&A Committee shall be elected or appointed by the Society Administrative Committee.

 8. Nomination and Election of Society Administrative Committee